2023

 After breakfast, your grand bike tour in Switzerland will take you to Lake Zug and on to Küssnacht.
 The town on the north-western tip of Lake Lucerne is famous for the Swiss national hero William Tell.
 Back on your bike, the cycle path takes you to Lucerne, surrounded by impressive mountain panoramas.
 The cityscape is dominated by the Chapel Bridge, the oldest covered wooden bridge in Europe.

-View to Pilatus mountain and historic city center of Lucerne
+Mount Pilatus and the historic city center of Lucerne

-Day 6: Lucerne - Giswil - Brienz - Interlaken, approx. 65 km + train ride
+Day 6: Lucerne - Interlaken, approx. 65 km + train ride

 You leave Lucerne, pass Lake Sarnen and reach Giswil.
 You board the Brünig Railway, which takes you over the Brünig Pass, about 1000 metres high, to Brienz.
 You cycle along the beautiful Lake Brienz to Interlaken.
 The town in the middle of the Bernese Oberland is famous for its impressive mountains.
 Take a trip to the Harder Kulm.
 You can reach Interlaken's local mountain by funicular.
 Enjoy a wonderful view of the surrounding mountain peaks from the viewing platform.